robjacob/pad/README.md

 Press View button = displays the bookmarks ordered by distance to current brain state.

-Avoid biofeedback effect, where the 2 peripheral windows keep swapping as brain state changes.
-Maybe it's very subtle.
-(*)Or it only shows up when you try to bookmark something.

-Brain state never causes us to mess with the main window.

-### Save:

-Press Save button = saves with the current brain state and (unimplemented) current interest level.

-And the auxiliary display reorders itself

-### Nearest neighbor approach:

-Save each bookmark along with its raw data, no classifier

-### Retrieve:

 Display *all* the items, ordered by distance, and shaded based on their distance.